 - Take what action is safest and seems most reasonable given the circumstances

-- Pull the vehicle off the road as far as possible and turn on the vehicles’s emergency flashers.
+- Pull the vehicle off the road as far as possible and turn on the vehicle’s emergency flashers.
 Check the vehicle for an emergency roadside assistance kit or equipment and if available use reflective triangles and other items, as needed.

 - If you have a phone, call 9-1-1 if this is an emergency.
 If it is not an emergency, contact your campus Public Safety Office for assistance to determine the best course of action.
 Or, if it is during business hours, contact Administrative Services; or, if the vehicle is a rental, call the rental car agency.
 Also, if appropriate, call a friend or family member to make them aware of your situation and location.